The Why before the How

 The following charts tell more of the story, starting with our revenue history (explanations are below charts):

 In 1972, state appropriations accounted for 68% of our revenue.
 In 2002, that proportion was down to 49%, but STILL significantly higher than tuition and fees.
 State appropriations remain below 50%, but there are other troubling trends (see below).

-For the first time in 2011-2012, tuition and fees exceeded state appropriations.
+In 2011-2012, tuition and fees exceeded state appropriations for the fist time in university history.
 We are moving closer to a private school financial model, BUT, we have several factors that constrain our ability to increase revenue.
 First, we have a small endowment.
-Second, Senate Bill 389 prevents us from raising our tuition more than the Consumer Price Index and inflation has been very low.
+Second, Senate Bill 389 (SB389) prevents us from raising our tuition more than the Consumer Price Index and inflation has been very low.
 So as the state continues to reduce funding, they are tying our hands to raise revenue to replace that funding by preventing us from raising our tuition.
-And our tuition is already the lowest in the state.
+And our tuition is already among the lowest in the state.
 Another unintended consequence of SB389 is that we have to raise our tuition every year—even by the small amount permitted—to try to get ahead.
 Students obviously don't like to see that happen every year in spite of the small amount.
 And third, local demographics don’t call for large increases in HS grads.
 And we are still deficit spending.
 The University’s FY2015 budget called for a deficit of over $1 million.
 We are between a rock and a hard place.

 This somewhat depressing graphic shows what Missouri spent on higher education in 2014 compared to our border states.
 It has not gotten any better...